lvc/pkg-abidiff/README.md

 pkg-abidiff 0.97
 ================

-NAME:
 Package ABI Diff (Pkg-ABIdiff) — a tool to verify API/ABI compatibility of Linux packages (RPM or DEB).

 Contents
 --------